Infrastructure

 High Grand Falls Dam will hold 5.6 billion cubic metres of water.

-The UK-based consulting engineering firm won the tender nearly six years ago to finance, design, build, operate, and transfer the dam.
+The UK-based consulting engineering firm won the tender eight years ago to finance, design, build, operate, and transfer the dam at an estimated cost of Sh425 billion.

-Last September, GBM signed a deal with Kenya to update feasibility studies and other technical details, to determine the costs before finalizing the main contract.
+In September 2021, GBM signed a deal with Kenya to update feasibility studies and other technical details to determine the costs before finalising the main contract.

 Tender dispute